Hole-in-the-Wall (Eastern Cape)

-The ship Santo Alberto ran aground in 1593 near Hole-in-the-Wall.
+The ship Santo Alberto ran aground on 24 March 1593 near Hole-in-the-Wall.
+Twenty eight Portuguese sailors and 34 slaves drowned while 125 sailors and 160 slaves made it ashore.
+Under Nuno Velho most of the survivors made it to safety after they walked to Maputo, Mozambique.

 On 4/5 August 1991 the luxury liner Oceanos sank 5 km off shore near Hole-in-the-Wall.
 All 571 passengers and crew were rescued, mostly by helicopter.